 Deckhand Apprenticeship Program

-ALFA is working to develop materials, a curriculum, and protocol for other experienced skippers who are interested in hiring through the program.
+ALFA has developed materials, a curriculum, and protocol for experienced skippers who are interested in hiring through the program.
 Contact Tara at email@example.com for more information on joining the program.

 Alaska Sustainable Fisheries Trust

 ALFA has explored alternative funding mechanisms for limited entry and Individual Fishing Quota (IFQ) purchase since IFQs were implemented in 1995.

 ALFA helped to found the Alaska Sustainable Fisheries Trust (ASFT) in 2009.